Charanchitte/Pays/README.md

 https://docs.djangoproject.com/en/1.8/howto/windows/(for windows)

 activate the vitual env
 unzip the django_auth zip file

-go to the django_auth directory
+go to the django_auth directory in the terminal

 run the commands